24 Best Bug Tracking Tools in 2026

 Best for: Advanced workflows.

-Jira is a classic bug tracking tool in the industry.
+Jira is a classic issue- tracking tool favoured by development teams.

 Key features: